|

 Photograph Collection, undated

-293 b & w negatives and 294 photo prints
+293 B/W negatives and 294 photo prints

-SWCPC 665 E1-2
+SWCPC 665 E1-E2

-This collection consists of images relating to the Kelton family, the McElroy Ranch and
+images relating to the Kelton family, the McElroy Ranch and Tony Wallace and his

-the form of Western fiction.
+experiences in the form of Western fiction.

 Kelton, Elmer